The Galapagos Islands – What you need to know before you book a tour

 There are three main populated islands.
 The largest is Isabela, although it is only the third most populated.
 Santa Cruz is the second largest, but crucially the most populated and with the best infrastructure.
 San Cristobal island serves as the capital of the Galapagos Islands and it is here that you will find the government infrastructure.
 It is also has one of two airports servicing the Galapagose.
 The other is on Baltra island.
 If you stay on land, you will likely stay on Santa Cruz or San Cristobal, and look for a hotel near the port, to save transport time when heading for the boats each morning.
 Although more expensive, the alternative option is to stay at sea with a Galapagos luxury tour.

-On the PIE Experiences Galapagos Islands tour, you will fly in to Batra island, and tour several islands of the Galapagos.
+On the PIE Experiences Galapagos luxury tour, you will fly in to Batra island, and tour several islands of the Galapagos.
 You can learn about it here.

 Galapagos Islands tourist attractions

 - Las Bachas – a white sand beach where nesting turtles can be seen.